A Sun Staff Report

 “This consent order requires immediate improvements to mitigate the odors while the company develops a plan for permanent upgrades,” said Mary Jude Pigsley, director of MassDEP’s Central Regional Office in Worcester.
 “Creating odor conditions that prevent residents from enjoying their own property is simply unacceptable.”

-The consent order follows a detailed facility inspection by the company's engineers, as well as MassDEP technical staff last week, to identify specific improvements to mitigate the hydrogen sulfide odor.
+The consent order follows a detailed facility inspection by the company’s engineers, as well as MassDEP technical staff last week, to identify specific improvements to mitigate the hydrogen sulfide odor.
+The order requires that specific equipment upgrades at the facility be completed within two weeks and requires the company to deliver a long-term plan and schedule for final improvements by the end of the month.

 MassDEP is responsible for ensuring clean air and water, safe management and recycling of solid and hazardous wastes, timely cleanup of hazardous waste sites and spills and the preservation of wetlands and coastal resources.